lehoangtran289/lehoangtran289.github.io/_pages/about.md

 Hi there!

-I’m Hoang, an aspiring backend software engineer who is currently pursuing M.S. in Computer Science at [George Mason University](https://cec.gmu.edu/).
+I’m Hoang, a backend software engineer who is currently pursuing M.S. in Computer Science at [George Mason University](https://cec.gmu.edu/).
 Before graduate school, I earned my Bachelor’s degree from the [Hanoi University of Science and Technology](https://soict.hust.edu.vn/en/) and then spent over 4 years working at a reputable Vietnamese fintech company, delivering large-scale software systems and automated business workflows that serve millions of users.

-My interests include database technologies, distributed systems, scalable software design, and I enjoy understanding how software systems really work internally to improve engineering mindset.

-I like to read about software system architecture, best practices, tech trends and general engineering topics.
-I also try to document the concepts and techniques I learn along the way, sometimes to share with others, and often so my future self can revisit the knowledge when needed.
+My interests include database technologies, distributed systems, scalable software design, and I enjoy understanding how software systems really work internally to develop a more pragmatic engineering mindset.
+That's why I'm into reading about these areas, along with best practices and current tech trends as well.
+Along this journey, I also try to document and elaborate on the concepts/techniques I learn, sometimes to share with others, and often so my future self can revisit the knowledge when needed.

-I'm always open to connecting and discussing about tech or related areas.
-Outside of work and study, you can usually find me watching sports like tennis or table tennis as well.
-Feel free to reach out through my social links or email.
+ Beyond work, I'm a big fan of sports like tennis or table tennis too.
+Anyway, feel free to reach out or drop a message through my social links or email.
+I'm always open to connecting and discussing.

 ## Journey